MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/price-calculation-opportunity-quote-order-invoice-records.md

 ---
-title: "Price calculation for opportunity, quote, order, and invoice records (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Price calculation for opportunity, quote, order, and invoice records - Sales Enterprise | MicrosoftDocs"
 description: "This article explains how prices are calculated for price-related fields in the opportunity, quote, order, and invoice records in Dynamics 365 Sales." ms.date: 06/15/2020 ms.topic: article